davda-si/davda-si/README.md

 # 👋 Hey there!
-I'm David Almeida
+I'm David!

 🎓 I'm a student at **42 Lisbon**, currently working on the last project of the common core.
 💡 I've explored many areas of programming inside 42, and I'm always eager to learn more, I also want to do the most specifications form the most areas possible.